 # 2 - Defining Required Activities

 Project managers in this step define what tasks are needed for a successful project.
-In many cases, this process involves up-close analysis of documents related to the scope that can determine which individual tasks are required.
+In many cases, this process involves an up-close analysis of documents related to the scope that can determine which individual tasks are required.
 This process often results in the creation of a list of defined project tasks.